-CTC has an indirect, 80%-interest in CTFS Holdings Limited (CTFS Holdings).
+CTC has an indirect, 80% interest in CTFS Holdings Limited (CTFS Holdings).
 The remaining 20% is held by Scotiabank.
-Canadian Tire Bank (CTB) is a wholly owned subsidiary of CTFS Holdings.
-The Board of Directors of

-CTFS Holdings and CTB are identical, each being comprised of 10 directors.
-Serving on the CTFS Holdings and CTB Boards are the Chief Operating Officer of CTFS Holdings and President and Chief Executive Officer of CTB, Mary Turner, three directors of CTC, two executives of CTC, and four independent directors with significant management expertise in banking, two of whom are nominees of Scotiabank.
-The three directors of CTC who are cross-appointed to the CTFS Holdings and CTB Boards are Owen Billes, Maureen Sabia and Graham Savage.
-The two executives from CTC are James Christie and Dean McCann.
+CTB is a wholly owned subsidiary of CTFS Holdings.
+The Board of Directors of CTFS Holdings and CTB are identical, each being comprised of 10 directors.
+Serving on the CTFS Holdings and CTB Boards are Mary Turner, the President and Chief Executive Officer of CTB, President of CTFS Holdings, and Senior Vice-President, Finance Transformation, CTC, three directors of CTC, two executives of CTC, and four independent directors with significant management expertise in banking, two of whom are nominees of Scotiabank.
+The three directors of CTC who are cross-appointed to the CTFS Holdings and CTB Boards are Owen Billes, James Goodfellow and Maureen Sabia, The two executives from CTC are James Christie, Executive Vice-President of CTC, who serves as Chairman of the Boards of CTB and CTFS Holdings, and Dean McCann, Executive Vice-President and Chief Financial Officer of CTC.